 RESULTS: Our library services grew by unifying 2,138 nonlibrary subscriptions and 11 library sites and hiring more library staff.
 We expanded access to 26,018 more patrons.

 CONCLUSIONS: A model with built-in flexibility allowed successful library expansion.
 Although challenges remain, this success points to a viable model of unified operations.

 Huffman, Isaac R; Martin, Heather J; and Delawska-Elliott, Barbara (Basia), "Creating a library holding group: an approach to large system integration."
 (2016).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 198.